DFE-Digital/dfe-analytics/README.md

 To set the gem up follow the steps in [Installation](#installation), below.

+There is now an alternative available for synchronising the service database with BigQuery using Airbyte.
+See the [Airbyte Documentation](docs/airbyte.md)
 ## See also

 [dfe-analytics-dataform](https://github.com/DFE-Digital/dfe-analytics-dataform) provides a JavaScript package designed to generate SQL queries executed in [Dataform](https://dataform.co/) that transform data streamed into BigQuery by this gem into useful tables for quicker analysis and visualisation.